Third summer session begins

 Mentor Commitment and Responsibilities

-Via one-on-one relationships, mentors will provide both academic tutoring as well as the motivation necessary for each mentee to achieve their personal potential.
-While working on academic assignments, mentors will help mentees develop study skills and interpersonal skills necessary for later school success.
-Mentors will assist mentees in creating academic goals, and provide the necessary social support to see that they achieve them.
-In addition to bi-weekly one-hour sessions, mentors and mentees also participate in service projects and educational field trips to help them connect with their community and transformative higher education experiences.
+Mentors provide academic tutoring and social support to district-identified "opportunity" students through personalized one-to-one relationships.
+Mentors help mentees develop effective study habits and interpersonal skills for school and life success.
+Mentors assist mentees in creating academic goals and provide the necessary support to see their mentees achieve them.
+In addition to regular mentoring sessions, mentors and mentees also participate in service projects and educational field trips to help them connect with their community and transformative higher education experiences.

 145 Campus Center

 Email the Project Coordinator - Scott Ball - email@example.com.